hodfords/zimbra-migration/README.md

 # How to Use
 We recommend that the 2 scripts be put in /opt/scripts/.
 Before they can be run they need to be executable. export_zimbra.sh should be run on the server you are migrating from and will output all of the data to /opt/zmbackup/.
 Important to note that emails will not be exported as it would occupy too much storage.
 Instead emails are migrated using imapsync.

+When running export_zimbra.sh and import_zimbra.sh make sure that Zimbra is running.